 Best Border Collie Mixes

-These are all the wonderful Border mixes that we could find.
+These are all the wonderful Border Collie mixes that we could find.
 Did we miss any?
 If we did, make sure to leave a comment in the section below.
-Don’t forget to tell us what your favorite BC mix is.
+Don’t forget to tell us what your favorite Border Collie mix is.

 1. Border Aussie